Jhajibhaskar/Face-recognition-Attendance-System/README.md

 2.OpenCV by ``pip install opencv-python`` <br>
 3.NumPy by ``pip install numpy`` <br>
 4.CSV : This is a built-in library in Python, so there is no need to install it separately. <br>
-5.OS : OS is a built-in library in Python, so WE do not need to install it separately. <br>
+5.OS : OS is a built-in library in Python, so we do not need to install it separately. <br>
 6.datetime : Datetime is also a built-in library in Python.